sj1999-BIT/tp/docs/UserGuide.md

   Otherwise, a message is shown stating that the index is not valid.

 ### Editing a person : `edit`

-Edits an existing person in the WedFast contact list.
+Edits an existing person in the _WedFast_ contact list.

 Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [pr/PRICE] [i/IMPORTANT_INFORMATION] [r/REMINDER] [g/group] [t/tag]…​`

 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the person will be removed i.e. adding of tags is not cumulative.
 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.